aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/dependencies.md

 project.deps.addDependency(dep, type);
 ```

-By default, `pdk` will automatically install dependencies in your project if they are not already installed.
-You can also install your dependencies manually by running `pdk install` from the root of your monorepo.
+By default, `npx projen` will automatically install dependencies in your project if they are not already installed.
+You can also install your dependencies manually by running `npx projen install` from the root of your monorepo.

 ## Semantic requirements